Program Goals and Curricular Competencies

 - Working directly alongside physicians, nurses, nurse practitioners, physical therapists, and other healthcare professionals across required and elective rotations

-How Professionalism is Evaluated
+How professionalism is evaluated

 Professionalism is a required component of every course in the curriculum and is assessed continuously throughout both the didactic and clinical phases.
 Students are oriented to program expectations at the outset and held to those standards in all interactions — with peers, faculty, patients, and preceptors alike.

-How Professionalism is Cultivated
+How professionalism is cultivated

 Students enter the professional phase of the program through a white coat ceremony, joined by family and friends, with coats donated by alumni, faculty, staff, and friends of the college.
 All students sign an Honor Code committing to ethical conduct and accountability — both for their own behavior and that of their peers.